sprenge/solar-friend/README.md

 Once you have the panel follow these steps :
 1) Select your data source created in the previous step.
 2) Select your measurement.
-3) Select the field from the measurement you are interested in.
+3) Select the field from the measurement you are interested in (e.g. balance).
 4) Aggregate per 5 minutes.
 5) Select the time window you are interested in.